pytest-dev/pytest-bdd/README.rst

 Scenario decorator
 ------------------

-The scenario decorator can accept the following optional keyword arguments:

-* ``encoding`` - decode content of feature file in specific encoding.
-UTF-8 is default.

 Functions decorated with the `scenario` decorator behave like a normal test function, and they will be executed after all scenario steps.
 You can consider it as a normal pytest test function, e.g. order fixtures there,